-The FiiO Q5 is the company’s flagship portable Bluetooth DAC/Amp using FiiO’s latest interchangeable amp module system.
+The FiiO Q5 is a portable Bluetooth DAC/Amp using FiiO’s latest interchangeable amp module system which includes the AM3.
 It retails for $349.99

 Disclaimer: The FiiO Q5 sent to us is a sample in exchange for our honest opinion.
 We thank FiiO for this opportunity.

 To learn more about FiiO reviews on Headfonics you can click here.